 Classic hardwood is one of the most popular flooring choices for a reason.
 It is long-lasting, durable, timeless and can take a beating when it comes to active families and high-traffic homes.
 It also comes in a diverse range of colors, patterns, stains, and textures.
 Classic hardwood stands up to the test of time and comes out looking even better for wear.
 But what makes it such a good choice?
-What is the history behind this popular trend and its staying power?
+What is the history of wood floors?
+Let’s look behind this popular trend and its staying power.

 Where it began…